Kohls v. Ellison

 Similar litigation

 Kohls previously filed suit against California officials (Kohls v.
-Bonta) challenging a similar bill, where Gov. Gavin Newsom singled out Kohls parody as illegal under a newly-enacted law.
+Bonta) challenging similar bills, where Gov. Gavin Newsom singled out Kohls parody as illegal under a newly-enacted law.
+On October 2, the Eastern District of California granted a preliminary injunction in Kohls v.
+Bonta.
+Summary judgment motions in that case will be briefed soon.

 Case Documents